munyolec/munyolec.github.io/_posts/2020-07-21-githubpages.md

 str_cells=str(res)
 cleantext2=BeautifulSoup(str_cells,"lxml").get_text()
 ```
 The code below generates an empty list, extracts the text in the html tags and appends it to the list.
 For this particular project I used regex to extract text that had the @ sign, which would contain the twitter handles I was looking for.
 I really struggle with regex so I used the [RegExr](https://regexr.com/) website to assist me on this.
-This required importig the re(for regular expressions) module.
-I then stored my data in a pandas dataframe and stored it in a csv file.
+This required importing the re(for regular expressions) module.
+I then stored my data in a pandas dataframe.
 ```python
 dataa=[]
 for item in res: